Universal Data Tool

 What is the .udt.json format?

-The UDT JSON format is an open-source format for specifying human annotation tasks.
+The UDT JSON format is an for specifying human annotation tasks.
 For example, you might use the .udt.json format to store the labels and specification for transcribing audio or labeling images.

 The basic structure of a UDT JSON file is this: